Analysis | What explains the suspicious gap in Trump’s call log?

 That latter revelation comes courtesy of the Guardian’s Hugo Lowell, who confirmed that the call to Lee came from a number listed as 202-395-0000.
 That number signifies it originated on an official White House phone.

 Both of these suggest the gap didn’t result from the use of untraceable burner phones.
-If the idea was to shield communications as the plot to overturn the election unfolded, why would the 7.5-hour gap feature a call from a White House device — smack in the middle, at 2:26 p.m.?
+If the idea was to shield communications as the plot to overturn the election unfolded, why would the 7½-hour gap feature a call from a White House device — smack in the middle, at 2:26 p.m.?

 As for the idea that there was some kind of real-time effort to obscure Trump’s actions, a valid question is why it would begin that early — in the 11 a.m. hour, three hours before the insurrection.
 There’s very little reason for such an effort to obscure the calls to Loeffler and Pence, since they were calls you might well have expected Trump to make.
 Loeffler, after all, had just been defeated in a runoff, and the call logs show Trump had also called the other defeated Georgia GOP senator, David Perdue.
 That Trump would talk to Pence wouldn’t be out of the ordinary, either.
 (True, the content of the call was Trump asking Pence to overturn the election, but he had engaged in that kind of talk very publicly.)